BillyBadBoy/typing-spanish-portuguese/README.md

 - press the `AltGr` and `~` keys together (then release them)
 - press the **`n`** key.

+Note that typing ¡ and ¿ require 3 keys pressed together.

 ### capital letters with accents

 Capital letters are obtained by pressing the `Shift` key when typing the final character.
 For example to type `Ñ`: